Top 10 U2 Songs

 This double Grammy-winning song is a deeply personal track that was written in tribute to Bono’s dying father.
 It’s a moving masterpiece, full of conviction and raw emotion.
 Rather poignantly, the song begins with a ticking clock of a drum beat, which repeats non-stop until the song’s very final note.

 Much of the song’s early instrumental consists of gentle and thoughtful acoustic guitar riffs, although, from the first chorus onwards, an electric guitar takes center stage, releasing mournful wails perfectly suited to the track’s atmosphere.
-The song’s lyrics seem to suggest that Bono and his father didn’t have the easiest of relationships, but, of course, given the circumstances, he realizes that none of this matters and will do everything he can to make his dad more comfortable.
+The song’s lyrics suggest that Bono and his father didn’t have the easiest relationship, but, given the circumstances, he realizes none of it matters and will do everything he can to make his dad more comfortable.
 Much of the lyrics are tragically relatable, reminding listeners about what’s really important in life – cherishing those we love and not letting petty trivialities get in the way of meaningful relationships.

 # 6 – Where the Streets Have No Name

 The third single from The Joshua Tree, Where the Streets Have No Name is an impassioned call for the human species to integrate rather than be divided into fractured groups.
-Much of the song is a response to the idea that in Belfast it is possible to identify someone’s religion based on the street upon which they live.
-Bono is suggesting that if the streets had no name, there would be no way to make this identification, leading to a happier and more united world.
+Much of the song is a response to the idea that in Belfast, it is possible to identify someone’s religion based on the street upon which they live.
+Bono suggests that if streets had no names, there would be no way to make this identification, leading to a happier, more united world.

-The song’s instrumental is ideal for the track’s message, full of glimmering and pulsing guitar, and a churning and decisive drum beat.
-There’s something very life-affirming and uplifting about the instrumental, which somehow manages to effortlessly channel the song’s noble and idealistic themes.
+The song’s instrumental is ideal for the track’s message, full of glimmering, pulsing guitar and a churning, decisive drum beat.
+There’s something very life-affirming and uplifting about the instrumental, which effortlessly channels the song’s noble, idealistic themes.
 It’s hard not to be swept up by the track’s joyous atmosphere, which does a stellar job of stressing how the labels and dichotomies that humans adopt are meaningless in the grand scheme of things.

 Appropriately, the song was played during the 2002 Super Bowl halftime show, where the names of the victims of the September 11 attacks were projected onto the stage.
 This is rightly remembered as one of the best halftime shows in Super Bowl history.
 There can be no doubt that Where the Streets Have No Name is an important song, not just to the U2 canon, but to the world.
 We’d all do well to remember its message, especially in the current political climate.